finitelycraig/oracleofdelphibot/README.md

 is valued at 15zm.
 Works your skill with long swords.
 ```

-## Running it yourself at a channel of your choosing
+## Running it yourself at channel of your choosing

 The code for running the bot is in bot.go and all the information given by
 the bot is contained in the various yaml files included with this repository.